-In our trilogy of publications - Anthology, Research Report and Guidebook - we use the phrase 'Black people and people of colour'.
+In our trilogy of publications - Anthology, Research Report and Guidebook - we use the phrase 'Black people and people of the global majority'.

 In using this phrase we want to acknowledge both the specific harms of anti-Black racism - which is not only a phenomenon of whiteness - and to embrace the breadth of international cultural heritages which are racialised by white supremacy.
-The phrase 'Black people and people of colour' is not perfect.
+The phrase 'Black people and people of the global majority' is not perfect.
 Language is political, but in and of itself not our liberation.
 Terms and language are ongoing, constantly moving as power and resistance to oppression evolves.